Ryan-Welfle/sliding-tiles/README.md

 - This modification was created by Ryan Welfle and Lorenzo Baitwa

-- This modification was created using Spyder 3.3.2, and thus would best be run via that environment
+- This modification was created using Spyder 3.3.2, and thus would best be run via that environment, or in IDLE